tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 :func:`~tudatpy.numerical_simulation.estimation_setup.observation.add_noise_function_to_all`,
 :func:`~tudatpy.numerical_simulation.estimation_setup.observation.add_noise_function_to_observable` and :func:`~tudatpy.numerical_simulation.estimation_setup.observation.add_noise_function_to_observable_for_link_ends` functions can be used to add a noise function to a subset of all observation simulation settings.

-To add a generic noise function directy to a single ``ObservationSimulationSettings`` object, use the  :func:`~tudatpy.numerical_simulation.estimation_setup.observation.ObservationSimulationSettings.noise_function` attribute.
+To add a generic noise function directly to a single ``ObservationSimulationSettings`` object, use the  :func:`~tudatpy.numerical_simulation.estimation_setup.observation.ObservationSimulationSettings.noise_function` attribute.

 .. _observation_dependent_variables: